Zingy, sweet, tart, and refreshing, this homemade recipe for Lime Sherbet is simple to make, and so much tastier than store-bought!

 Why You're Going to Love This Lime Sherbet Recipe

-Sherbet is a healthier ice cream option.
-The main ingredient in lime sherbet is freshly squeezed lime juice, and this recipe uses whole milk rather than heavy cream to keep things light.
+• Fresh Ingredients – The main ingredient in lime sherbet is freshly squeezed lime juice, and this recipe uses whole milk rather than heavy cream to keep things light.

-This recipe is simple to make!
-All of the ingredients (and there are only 5 of them!) are mixed together in your blender before being chilled and added to the ice cream maker.
+• This recipe is simple to make – All of the ingredients (and there are only 5 of them!) are mixed together in your blender before being chilled and added to the ice cream maker.

 Ingredients in Homemade Lime Sherbet

-Lime Juice - You'll need 1 full cup of freshly squeezed lime juice for this recipe.
-This is the main ingredient, so please don't try to take shortcuts!
-Bottled lime juice doesn't have the same brightness as fresh juice will.
+• Lime Juice – You’ll need 1 full cup of freshly squeezed lime juice for this recipe.
+This is the main ingredient, so please don’t try to take shortcuts!
+Bottled lime juice doesn’t have the same brightness as fresh juice will.

-Whole Milk - This gives sherbet a creamy texture.
-I prefer milk in this recipe over heavy cream - it gives the perfect amount of creaminess without going too far into "ice cream" territory.
+• Whole Milk – This gives sherbet a creamy texture.
+I prefer milk in this recipe over heavy cream – it gives the perfect amount of creaminess without going too far into “ice cream” territory.

-Sugar - Granulated sugar balances the acidity in the lime juice, and adds sweetness to the mix.
+• Sugar – Granulated sugar balances the acidity in the lime juice, and adds sweetness to the mix.

-Lime Zest - be sure to remove the zest from your limes before juicing them.
-If you've ever tried to zest half a lime, you'll know why I'm reminding you!
+• Lime Zest – be sure to remove the zest from your limes before juicing them.
+If you’ve ever tried to zest half a lime, you’ll know why I’m reminding you!

-Green Food Coloring - This is a totally optional way to give your sherbet a vibrant green color.
+• Green Food Coloring – This is a totally optional way to give your sherbet a vibrant green color.

-These numbered steps match the numbered photos above and are for illustration purposes.
 For the complete list of ingredients and instructions for making homemade lime sherbet, please see the recipe below.

 How to Store Homemade Sherbet